German court has not yet approved confiscation of damaged Russian shadow fleet tanker

 There are concerns that the damaged tanker is a "floating environmental bomb" and that the oil on board needs to be pumped off as soon as possible.

-The formal owner of Eventin, Laliya Shipping Corp. from the Marshall Islands, is suing the EU over the tanker's inclusion in the "shadow fleet".
+The formal owner of the Eventin, Laliya Shipping Corp. from the Marshall Islands, is suing the EU over the tanker's classification as part of the "shadow fleet".

 Background: At the end of March Germany replaced the crew on Eventin and took control of the vessel, including its cargo.